Luiz Fernando (footballer, born 1995)

-Luiz Fernando Ferreira Maximiano (born 8 May 1995), simply known as Luiz Fernando, is a Brazilian footballer who plays as a defensive midfielder for Al-Tadamon.
+Luiz Fernando Ferreira Maximiano (born 8 May 1995), simply known as Luiz Fernando, is a Brazilian footballer, who plays as a defensive midfielder for Khaitan SC.

 Career

 Luiz Fernando began his career with Fluminense, spending time on loan with Vila Nova in Brazil, ŠTK Šamorín in Slovakia and Minnesota United in the United States.

 In May 2019, he joined América Mineiro on loan.